Sorry we couldn't find any matches for

 Property type: Often times there can be pricing adjustments for condos and multi-family properties.

-• Loan amount: Your loan amount can affect your pricing.
+Escrow Reserve: Paying your property taxes and homeowners insurance on your own rather than having them included in your house payment may cost you an additional fee.
+Most lenders charge a onetime fee for the impound waiver. - Loan amount: Your loan amount can affect your pricing.
 If you have a large loan amount (over $417,000) there will be pricing adjustments.
 If your loan amount is low, there can also be pricing adjustments generally starting at $165,000 and lower.

-• Subordinate financing: Having a second mortgage or Home Equity Line of Credit tied to the property can impact the terms of the first mortgage even if no money is owed on the equity line.
+- Subordinate financing: Having a second mortgage or Home Equity Line of Credit tied to the property can impact the terms of the first mortgage even if no money is owed on the equity line.
 The line is still considered a lien against your property and impacts your Combined Loan to Value.

 Should I pay points to get a lower rate?